spotify/trickle/README.md

 easier to create graphs of interconnected asynchronous calls, pushing the 'worrying about concurrency' aspects into the framework rather than mixing it in with the business logic.

+NOTE: this project is no longer supported.
+Feel free to fork it if you like it.
+Internally, we've switched to using CompletionStage/CompletableFuture instead.

 # When should I use it?

-- When you are combining more than 2 asynchronous calls together, and you think the code is hard to read.
+- ~~When you are combining more than 2 asynchronous calls together, and you think the code is hard to read.~~
-- When you want to separate concurrency management aspects (when code does something) from business logic (what it does).
+- ~~When you want to separate concurrency management aspects (when code does something) from business logic (what it does).~~
-- When you want to use something smaller and easier to learn than frameworks like Akka and RxJava.
+- ~~When you want to use something smaller and easier to learn than frameworks like Akka and RxJava.~~

+Probably none of the above, see note at top.

 # Getting Started